Cigaras/Payday-2-Solo-Achievements/README.md

 * Wind of Change
 * Riders On the Snowstorm
 * Honor Among Thieves
+* any future achievement or trophy that will require 4 different masks

 Other achievements:
 * Megalo-Mania - reduced amount of combined stacks required to 390 for 1, 780 for 2 and 1170 for 3 players